Zephyruskk/Root-Digital/README.md

 Root-Digital is a company by Cole Adams, Evan Mutchler, Johnny Sylvain, Riley Mills, and Zachary Scott.

 The app currently has 3 windows that have a basic mockup of the ui.

+FEATURES IN DEVELOPMENT:
+++ TIMER
+++ USER INPUT NAME
+++ UI COLOR SELECTION

-The implementation of a timer feature has begun and is currently in the early stages of development.
+The implementation of these features are currently in the early stages of development.